marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     Max. size of loc list for which reverse ops should be added.

-  .. gcc-param:: tracer-dynamic-coverage-feedback

-    The percentage of function, weighted by execution frequency, that must be covered by trace formation.
-    Used when profile feedback is available.

-  .. gcc-param:: max-inline-recursive-depth-auto

-    The maximum depth of recursive inlining for non-inline functions.

   .. gcc-param:: fsm-scale-path-stmts

     Scale factor to apply to the number of statements in a threading path